viadee/bpmn.ai-patterns/README.md

 One way to maximize simplicity would be to use a rule-based or decision-tree based approach instead.
 Often, their results can be translated into _DMN decision tables_ with little frictional loss.
 DMN tables are not only traceable, but can also be modified as needed.
 In addition, there is no need for specific operational infrastructure: Modern worflow engines can execute DMN out of the box.
 This pattern highly attractive from an architecture point of view and in order to collect low-hanging fruits in terms of business cases - it will not serve as lighthouse project and will probably not win the enthusiasm of data scientists.

-:bulb: In principle, this is also possible with more complex machine learning methods (e.g. with the [Anchors](https://github.com/viadee/javaAnchorExplainer) method).
+:bulb: In principle, this is also possible with more complex machine learning methods (e.g. through the [Anchors](https://github.com/viadee/javaAnchorExplainer) approach to derive rules from ML models).

 :warning: However, more precision will be lost in more complex cases in exchange for transparency and changeability.
 Also, there is an upper limit on what you can claim to be simple and explainable, be it in neural networks or large DMN tables.